kchiama/DEM_PFC2D_models/README.md

 You will need to download PFC2D v7.0 or later to open these files and obtain an Itasca license for the software to run models with > 1000 particles.

-Run the "run.pfc2d" file first to generate sediment followed by the "homogenous.py" file to run a series of models with varying fault geometry and sediment strength mechanics.
+Call the "run.p2dvr" file first to generate sediment followed by the "homogenous.py" file to run a series of models with varying fault geometry and sediment strength mechanics.

 I will upload CSV files of the particle locations for the 45 trials in a few days.